kumahq/kuma-website/app/docs/2.0.x/policies/protocol-support-in-kuma.md

 {{site.mesh_product_name}} out of the box support's `Websocket` protocol.
 The service exposing `Websocket` should be marked as `tcp`.

-As `Websockets` use pure `TCP` connections under the hood, your service have to be recognised by `Kuma` as the `TCP` one.
+As `Websockets` use pure `TCP` connections under the hood, your service have to be recognised by {{site.mesh_product_name}} as the `TCP` one.
 It's also the default behavior for {{site.mesh_product_name}} to assume the service's `inbound` interfaces are the TCP ones, so you don't have to do anything, but if you want to be explicit, you can configure your services exposing `Websocket` endpoints with `appProtocol` property.
 I.e.:

 {% tabs websocket-support useUrlFragment=false %}
 {% tab websocket-support Kubernetes %}